missionpinball/mpf-docs/mechs/flippers/power.rst

-How To adjust flipper power
+How to adjust flipper power
 ===========================

 One of the advantages of using a modern control system is that you can fine-tune